 - A side chest lift

 Dramatic weight loss typically follows bariatric surgeries such as lap-banding or gastric sleeve procedures.
-Massive weight loss typically results in breast sag (ptosis) and emptiness, upper arm flabbiness (bat wings or bingo arms) and outer chest wall-axilliary skin looseness and sag.
+Further, massive weight loss typically results in breast sag (ptosis) and emptiness, upper arm flabbiness (bat wings or bingo arms) and outer chest wall-axilliary skin looseness and sag.

 Following massive weight loss, the usual first priority is correction of skin looseness of the lower bdy – a lower body-lift.
 This entails a tummy tuck in the front and an outer thigh lift and buttock lift at the sides and back.
 This is also known as a circumferential or “belt” lipectomy.

 Although the results of a lower body-lift are dramatic and lift changing, patients usually have ongoing concerns regarding skin excess and looseness of the upper body and an upper body-lift may be the logical next step.

-You are candidate for an upper body-lift if,
+You are candidate for an upper body-lift if you have/are:

 - Loss a lot of weight either naturally or following bariatric surgery

--you have skin looseness of the arms and around the chest and empty sagging breasst
+- Skin looseness of the arms and around the chest and empty sagging breast

 - Skin hangs out in folds beneath your bra at the sides